 Ms. Martin has a strong commitment to pro bono service and maintains an active pro bono practice.
 She has represented clients in immigration and family court matters.
 She has acted as special victim's counsel to sexual assault survivors in military court proceedings.
 She was a member of the trial team that successfully protected national park resources from commercial development.
-She represented James A. Dennis, for 17 years, in both state and federal habeas proceedings where a federal judge granted habeas relief and overturned Mr. Dennis' conviction and death sentence.
+She represented James A. Dennis, for 17 years, in both state and federal habeas proceedings that ultimately ended with the Third Circuit sitting en banc granting habeas relief and overturning Mr. Dennis' conviction and death sentence.
 Dennis v.
 Sec'y, PA Dep't of Corrs., 834 F.3d 263 (3d Cir.
 2016) (en banc).
 Most recently, she successfully represented Planned Parenthood as part of the trial team in litigation against extremists who fraudulently and illegally created and released videotapes intended to smear and destroy the organization.

 - JD, Catholic University of America, Columbus School of Law, 2007